Chapter 4 – Lightening Virgin Hair and Regrowth

 Note: The amount of lift that can be achieved with either option depends on the structure and condition of the hair.

-Final step is a and – especially important when your client is new to colour!
+Final step is a strand test and patch test – especially important when your client is new to colour!

 Next, let’s look at oxidative colour products and bleaching products individually.